huggingface/diffusers/docs/source/en/api/workflows.md

 pipe.load_workflow("sayakpaul/my-simple-workflow-sd", filename="controlnet_simple.json")
 ```

-If you try to do `image = pipe().images[0]`, it will lead the following error:
+If you try to generate an image now, it'll return the following error:

 ```bash
 TypeError: image must be passed and be one of PIL image, numpy array, torch tensor, list of PIL images, list of numpy arrays or list of torch tensors, but is <class 'NoneType'>
 ```

-To resolve the error, you can just pass the conditioning image `canny_image`:
+To resolve the error, manually pass the conditioning image `canny_image`:

 ```python
 image = pipe(image=canny_image).images[0]
 ```

-## Known limitations
+Other unsupported serialization types include:

-* We don't serialize any information on the LoRA checkpoints that might be loaded into a pipeline.
-So, workflows generated from pipelines loaded with a LoRA checkpoint should be handled with caution.
-As such, users should ensure that the respective LoRA checkpoint is first loaded into the pipeline before the corresponding workflow is loaded into the pipeline.
+* LoRA checkpoints: any information from LoRA checkpoints that might be loaded into a pipeline isn't serialized.
+Workflows generated from pipelines loaded with a LoRA checkpoint should be handled cautiously!
+You should ensure the LoRA checkpoint is loaded into the pipeline first before loading the corresponding workflow.
-* Instead of passing a `prompt`, users can provide `prompt_embeds` while calling a pipeline.
-Currently, workflows don't serialize any call arguments that are of the following types: `torch.Tensor`, `np.ndarray`, `Callable`, `PIL.Image.Image`, and `List[PIL.Image.Image]`.
+* Call arguments including the following types: `torch.Tensor`, `np.ndarray`, `Callable`, `PIL.Image.Image`, and `List[PIL.Image.Image]`.

 ## Workflow